Digitized Theses and Dissertations (1940 - 2009)

 Theses and dissertations will continue to be made available through interlibrary loan (ILL) to other libraries, as when they were only available in print.

 Requests for withdrawing works (except electronic theses and dissertations) must be directed to the online Takedown Request Form.
+There is no cost to authors for this service.
 Any other questions about this project may be directed to cougarroar@uh.edu.

 Browse